The basics of sequences and series in mathematics

 Techniques for Learning Sequences and Series

 There are different techniques to understand and master the concepts of sequences and series.
 A common approach is to practice with concrete examples, calculating the terms of a sequence and performing sums for the series.
-The use of graphs can also help visualize the behavior of sequences and series.
+The use of graphics can also help visualize the behavior of sequences and series.
 Furthermore, it is essential to familiarize oneself with the properties and formulas that govern these notions to successfully solve more complex problems.